My name is Rick Bradley and here I intend to share some of the recipes that have worked for me, resources I've found, sites

 Of course it could - if it wanted to.
 Therein lies the rub.

-But wait.
-There may be hope as this article from THE NEW FOOD ECONOMY about the 2015 acquisition of Niman Ranch by Perdue Farms paints quite a rosy picture.
+THE NEW FOOD ECONOMY about the 2015 acquisition of Niman Ranch by Perdue Farms paints quite a rosy picture.
 Is it really this good?
 I sure hope so!

 I suppose it's better than pink slime but . . .